diagrid-labs/dapr-cloudflare-queues/README.md

-# Event-driven architectures with Cloudflare queues and Dapr
+# Event-driven applications with Cloudflare queues and Dapr

 This repository contains a sample application that demonstrates how to use [Cloudflare Queues](https://developers.cloudflare.com/queues/) and [Dapr](https://dapr.io/) to build an event-driven application.